jacobstern/salvador/examples/petstore/api/README.md

 ### Pet

+A pet data structure returned from the API.

 | Field | Type    | Required | Description                            |
 | ----- | ------- | -------- | -------------------------------------- |
 | id    | Natural | Required | Unique identifier for the pet.         |